alphagov/character_encoding_cleaner/README.md

 ## Usage

-Imagine you have a file with corrupted encodings called 'badchars.csv'.
+Imagine you have a file with corrupted encodings called `badchars.csv`.
 Invoke the script like this:

 ```
 $ ./clean_encoding.rb badchars.csv fixed.csv
 ```

-This tells the script to read badchars.csv, apply any known mappings and output the result to fixed.csv.
+This tells the script to read `badchars.csv`, apply any known mappings and output the result to fixed.csv.

 If an unknown sequence of non-ascii characters is detected, it will be displayed, highlighted in red, with a bit of context.
-The mappings.txt file will be updated with the new mapping and 'TODO'.
+The `mappings.txt` file will be updated with the new mapping and 'TODO'.

-You should then edit the mappings.txt file to add the appropriate mapping.
-The mappings.txt file should be UTF-8 encoded, so that the replacements can be displayed and edited correctly.
+You should then edit the `mappings.txt` file to add the appropriate mapping.
+The `mappings.txt` file should be UTF-8 encoded, so that the replacements can be displayed and edited correctly.